-- To deliver on the ambition of zero-carbon and energy-positive communities, local development • Encourage the integration of energy storage plans should develop binding net-zero standards for new development, aligned with the energy hierarchy (i.e. prioritising carbon savings from optimal fabric efficiency standards, renewable heat supply, and on-site renewable energy). - Policies should be based on a robust evidence base (covering technical feasibility and viability) and should be linked to the wider ambition of delivering radical cuts in carbon dioxide emissions. - Policy should maximise the emissions reductions achieved on-site through fabric efficiency and renewable energy, with carbon offsetting seen as a last resort.
+- To deliver on the ambition of zero-carbon and energy-positive communities, local development plans should develop binding net-zero standards for new development, aligned with the energy hierarchy (use less energy e.g. through optimal fabric efficiency - energy efficiency - onsite renewable energy - offsite renewable energy). - Policies should be based on a robust evidence base (covering technical feasibility and viability) and should be linked to the wider ambition of delivering radical cuts in carbon dioxide emissions. - Policy should maximise the emissions reductions achieved on-site through fabric efficiency and renewable energy, with carbon offsetting seen as a last resort.